- Start Prepping

 Everest is based on the 1996 Mount Everest Disaster, where eight climbers died while trying to descend the mountain.
 The film highlights the incredible dangers of commercial climbing of Mount Everest, and despite the great leadership by the guides, severe blizzards and weather patterns can change rapidly and create a very dangerous situation.

 The Road is a film for preppers if there ever was one.
 It is set in a post-apocalyptic world where an extinction event has wiped out most of mankind, leaving the rest of the world without rule or law, where gangs control the streets and supplies are hard to find.

 Amidst that scenario, The Road follows a father and son as they struggle to survive against gangs of cannibals, thieves, in the hope that they eventually find a group of people with morals.

-Also, if you enjoy this type of survival situation, be sure to check out my post on Juliane Koepcke, the 17-year-old girl who fell 10,000ft out of a mid-air plane explosion was thrown into a thick forest canopy smashing against limb after limb of Peruvian jungle trees before you hit the ground.
+Also, if you enjoy this type of survival situation, be sure to check out my post on Juliane Koepcke, the 17-year-old girl who fell 10,000 feet out of a mid-air plane explosion was thrown into a thick forest canopy smashing against limb after limb of Peruvian jungle trees before she hit the ground.
 That, and she had to survive 10 days in the jungle before finding help.